 Double Coverage: Chargers at Broncos

-ESPN.com Chargers reporter Eric D. Williams and Broncos reporter Jeff Legwold take a look at Thursday night's game.
+ESPN.com Chargers reporter Eric Williams and Broncos reporter Jeff Legwold discuss the matchup.